hsuanyuehpeng/openvdb/README.md

     - Similar cmake with static preprocessor*, will not include in this breakdown readme

 ## Buliding OpenVDB lib
+  - One thing you need to make sure is that we are not using cmake to build openvdb (you could, if you follow [this](https://github.com/rchoetzlein/win_openvdb)), so we need to add all dependencies' include paths manually.
+This could take a bit of time, but all you need to do is to find the headers for each lib into where OpenVDB is looking for.
+For example, I put Ilmbase related headers in *[D:\libs\ilmbase\v2.2.0\source\include\OpenEXR]* and add *[D:\libs\ilmbase\v2.2.0\source\include]* into the project's additional include directories so that it can find *[OpenEXR\half.h]*.
+If you understand that, the same analogy applies onto other libs as well.
   - You can drag all the source(s) (*.cpp/*.h) into a new visual studio solution with a new empty project.
 Then exclude all the main.cpp's and Test*.cc's from the build process.
   - Switch to static lib build and make sure you have /MT and /MTd for Release and Debug config. respectively
   - Preprocessor